Martyn0324/Cocogoat/README.md

 The name Cocogoat it's because I've been testing this code initially using a dataset of 10.000 images of Ganyu from Genshin Impact.

 *OBS: If you read the reference papers and check this code, you'll notice that some resources are missing.
 The explanation for this is...simply because I don't know how to do it.
-That's specially the case for layer fading from NVidia's paper.*
+That's especially the case for layer fading from NVidia's paper.*

 ## How it works